 The Preparatory Center cannot accept responsibility for children when they are not in class.
 To ensure a child's safety, the parent must accompany the child to the classroom door and be prepared to pick the child up promptly at the scheduled end of the class.
 Parents should notify the office if they are delayed in meeting their child.
 Faculty members are not permitted to escort children from one part of the campus to another.

 Performing Arts Events

-Brooklyn College offers a variety of free and low-cost performing arts events at the College Conservatory of Music, Theater Department, and the Brooklyn Center for the Performing Arts (BCBC).
+Brooklyn College offers a variety of free and low-cost performing arts events at the college Conservatory of Music, Department of Theater and the Brooklyn Center for the Performing Arts.
 Families are encouraged to take advantage of these opportunities to complement their child's performing arts education.